Why the Scales Lie — And 5 Better Ways to Measure Fat Loss

 A 200-Year-Old Tool That Never Fit

-BMI was developed in the 1830s by Belgian statistician Adolphe Quetelet.
-It was not created to measure how fat or how fit a person is; it was created to study “population” trends across thousands of different people all at the same time.
+BMI was developed in the 1830s by the Belgian statistician Adolphe Quetelet.
+It wasn't created to measure how fat or how fit a person was; it was created to study “population” trends across thousands of different people all at the same time.

-The fundamental issue?
-BMI cannot distinguish between fat mass and fat-free mass (which includes muscle, bone, organs, and water).
-It treats all weight equally, when clearly it's not (from a health perspective).
+BMI cannot distinguish between fat mass and 'fat-free mass', which also includes muscle, bone, organs, and water.
+It treats all weight equally, when clearly (from a health perspective) it's not.
+Gaining one kilogram of muscle does not lead to the same health outcomes as gaining one kilogram of fat.

-Consider this: if you gain 5 kilograms of healthy muscle through strength training, this is something nearly every scientist and medical expert would agree is beneficial for your health and metabolism
+In fact, in most cases, they have opposite effects on your health.
+Gaining muscle is nearly always good for your health.
+Whereas most of the time, gaining fat is bad.
+Consider this: if you gain 5 kilograms of healthy muscle through strength training, this is something nearly every scientist and medical expert would agree is beneficial for your health [1]

 The Exercise Paradox